Satisfactory Academic Progress (SAP)

 If on financial aid suspension a student can appeal to have their aid eligibility reinstated.
-Students who appeal must do so in writing using the Satisfactory Academic Progress Appeal Form is available for use in the appeal process.
+Appeals must be in writing.
+Though not required, the Satisfactory Academic Progress Appeal Form is available for use in the appeal process.
 Students should appeal as soon as they are notified of their financial aid suspension so as to give staff in the financial aid office adequate time to review the appeal prior to the start of the next semester.
 Appeals are reviewed daily, but can be delayed at busy times of the year.

 The written appeal must explain specifically what circumstances prevented the student from making satisfactory academic progress and what changes have occurred so that the same circumstances will not hinder future progress.
 Documentation confirming the student’s extenuating circumstances and confirming that the student is able to return to school is required.

 Having a documentable extenuating circumstance in and of itself is not a guarantee that an appeal will be granted.
 In reviewing appeals, the nature of the extenuating circumstance, the likelihood of the circumstances reoccurring and the overall academic record of the student are all considered.
 The more times a student appeals the less likely the appeal will be granted.